abbotto/rectangular/readme/extensions.md

 ## Extensions
-- Extensions consist of `3rd-party code` or `custom` code that is integrated into the app.
+- Extensions consist of `3rd-party` or `custom` code that is integrated into the app.

 ### Adding Extensions
 - Typically, adding a new `extension` is done in the following way: